cloudmine/CloudMineSDK-iOS/docs/0_Adding_The_iOS_Library.md

 ## Sample Apps
 The following applications are examples that demonstrate how to properly use CloudMine's iOS Library.

 * [Todoly](https://github.com/cloudmine/cloudmine-ios-sample-todo) - A simple application that demonstrates CloudMine's user authentication and object storage APIs.
-It displays a simple, per-user todo list, and just happens to sync with [this JavaScript sample application](https://cloudmine.io/sample-apps/todo/index.html).
+It displays a simple, per-user todo list.